codenautas/interview-recorder/README.md

 [!--lang:en-->

 # Features
- * voice record, pause/resume, stop
+ * voice recorder; pause/resume, stop
- * check list of topics/questions
+ * contains checklist of topics/questions
- * tag the record with each check
+ * saves the record with each check in a file
- * download the audio and tag file
+ * downloads the audio and file

 <!--lang:es--]